marcinwal/CVmain/CV.md

 I learned Ruby during MA course, its OOP structure and some subjects which were brand new to me;
 especially I liked metaprogramming which opens new possibilities.
+I did some Ruby full stack projects during MA course including chitter (as a weekend challenge) which was some kind of twitter clone.

 ### Javascript